DigiPie/kaya-folio/website/docs/git-ignore-file.md

 title: Git Ignore file
 ---

+Created on December 24, 2020

-*This document was migrated from [DigiDocs](https://digipie.github.io/digidocs/git/ignoring-files/)*
+_This document was migrated from [DigiDocs](https://digipie.github.io/digidocs/git/ignoring-files/)_

 This section covers how to tell Git to ignore certain files and directories by using _.gitignore_ files or the `git update-index` commands.